Our Supporters12 Mar 2018

 When I finished the race, coming 566th out of 1,254 runners, I was worried I’d enter a real black hole.
 So shortly after swearing I’d never do it again, my wife and I agreed I should sign up for next year.
 She knows how healthy mentally it is for me and how running stops me becoming an unhappy person with cancer.

 I’m on abiraterone now and, with a fair wind, I hope to still have a couple of years left.
 What I’m hoping, of course, is they’ll find some other drugs in a few years’ time that will keep me going even longer.
-But for now I’ve got to take each day as it comes and I believe next year is going to be a good year for me.
+But for now I’ve got to take each day as it comes.